cperezba/eCommerce-Capstone/README.md

 Credit goes to TEKsystems and PerScholas for providing instruction and tools for learning Java, Web Development, and Spring MVC.

-Credit also goes to LoremPicsum, Pexels, and Unsplash for their valuable resources.
+Credit also goes to LoremPicsum and Unsplash for their valuable resources.

 <br/>